What is Single Source of Truth (SSOT)? – Importance, Principles, Examples, Barriers

 Cultural challenges

 If team members are resistant to change, it cannot be easy to implement a single source of truth.
-It is often the case in businesses with a long history of using different data sets.
+This is often the case in businesses with a long history of using different data sets.

 Data privacy